gifnksm/cli-xtask/doc/cargo-xtask-rdme.md

     <EXTRA_OPTIONS>...
 Options to pass to the `cargo rdme`

 OPTIONS:
-        --all-workspaces    Run the subcommand on all workspaces --exhaustive        Run the subcommand on all option combinations (workspaces, packages, features if available)
+        --all-workspaces       Run the subcommand on all workspaces -e, --env <KEY>=<VALUE>    Environment variables to set for the subcommand --exhaustive           Run the subcommand on all option combinations (workspaces, packages, features if available)
     -h, --help                 Print help information
     -q, --quiet                Less output per occurrence
     -v, --verbose              More output per occurrence
 ```